Matty1850/example-node/README.md

 git clone git@github.com:YOUR_GITHUB_USERNAME/nodejsbuilddeploy.git
 ```

 ### <a name="step-3-edit-the-distelli-manifest"></a>Step 3.
-Edit the Distelli Manifest
+Edit the Pipelines Manifest

-The Distelli Manifest file provides the Distelli Platform with the needed information to successfully build and deploy your application.
-This file must exist before building your application with Distelli.
+The Pipelines Manifest file provides the Pipelines Platform with the needed information to successfully build and deploy your application.
+This file must exist before building your application with Pipelines.

-The sample application you cloned will already have an existing `distelli-manifest.yml` file in the application root directory.
-You will need to make a small change to this file before you can build and deploy the application with Distelli.
+The sample application you cloned will already have an existing `Pipelines-manifest.yml` file in the application root directory.
+You will need to make a small change to this file before you can build and deploy the application with Pipelines.

 Edit the `distelli-manifest.yml` file.

 On the first line you will see a &lt;username&gt; placeholder, and then the name of the sample application.

-Replace the &lt;username&gt; placeholder with your Distelli username.
-To find your Distelli username see [Finding Your Distelli Username](http://docs.distelli.com/docs/finding-your-distelli-username).
+Replace the &lt;username&gt; placeholder with your Pipelines username.
+To find your Pipelines username see [Finding Your Distelli Username](http://docs.distelli.com/docs/finding-your-distelli-username).

 For example if your username is 'YourUserName' your `distelli-manifest.yml` should look like this: